The Exam Writer’s Strategy That Test Takers Don’t Know About (But Should)

 Are you ready for a study strategy that will consolidate and organize your studying so you can more easily assess your progress, identify weaknesses, and get the confidence to enter your next exam ready to give the exam writers a real taste of who they’re messing with?

-By the time you graduate from medical school, PA school, or NP school you will have taken an innumerable amount of exams, and yet, just like Pringles, “once you pop the fun don’t stop”.
+By the time you graduate from medical school, PA school, or NP school you will have taken an innumerable amount of exams, and yet, the fun doesn’t stop here.
 During residency you take Step 3 (CS and CK) and a board certification exam at the end or immediately after graduation.
-Depending on your specialty, you may have oral boards a year or two after that.
-Followed by boards recertification exams every ten years (and we all thought the MCAT was enough).
+Depending on your specialty, you may have oral boards 1 or 2 years after that, followed by board recertification exams every 10 years (and we all thought the MCAT was enough).
 During PA school, you have didactic exams, end of your rotation exams, summative exams, and your PANCE and PANRE.
 In NP school you have subject exams and certification exams.
-Yet despite the millions of questions in quizzes, tests, question banks, shelf exams, board, and board recertification exams there are only so many ways that those exam writing tricksters can test your understanding of the material.
+Yet despite the millions of questions in quizzes, tests, question banks, shelf exams, board, and board recertification exams, there are only so many ways that those exam-writing tricksters can test your understanding of the material.
 The breakdown that I’m sharing with you is the key to cutting down studying time and increasing test-taking success.

 Before jumping into the exam, we must start by priming YOU.
 Start by imagining your brain as a filing cabinet.
 Each bit of new information must be incorporated and stored in a designated place.
 Otherwise, accessing information will be like searching for a needle in a haystack.